Incarceration in the United States: Criticism

 Some scholars have linked the ascent of neoliberal, free market ideology in the late 1970s to mass incarceration.
 Sociologist Loïc Wacquant argues that the "explosive growth" of the incarcerated poor can be seen as part of the "punitive regulation" of poverty in the neoliberal era to mitigate societal fallout from economic deregulation, welfare state retrenchment, increasing inequality and the imposition of workfare and underpaid, precarious employment on the marginalized urban "postindustrial proletariat".
 In this, he posits that the expansive prison system has become a core political institution, and that this "overgrown and intrusive penal state" is "deeply injurious to the ideals of democratic citizenship."
 Academic and activist Angela Davis argues that prisons in the U.S. have "become venues of profit as well as punishment;" as mass incarceration has increased, the prison system has become more about economic factors than criminality.
 Professor of Law at Columbia University Bernard Harcourt contends that neoliberalism holds the state as incompetent when it comes to economic regulation but proficient at policing and punishing, and that this paradox has resulted in the expansion of penal confinement.
 According to The Routledge Handbook of Poverty in the United States, "neoliberal social and economic policy has more deeply embedded the carceral state within the lives of the poor, transforming what it means to be poor in America."
 Historian Gary Gerstle reasons that while it may seem contradictory that the notions of market freedom and the establishment of a robust market economy occurred simultaneously with the reality of mass incarceration during the neoliberal period, neoliberals and even the classical economic liberals who preceded them "had long argued for the need to ringfence free markets, limiting participation to those who could handle its rigors."
 Only then could they operate "freely".

 The sociologists John Clegg and Adaner Usmani assert that the high incarceration rates are partly the result of anemic social policy.
 As such, resolving the issue will necessitate significant redistribution coming from economic elites.
 They add that mass incarceration is "not a technical problem for which there are smart, straightforward, but just not-yet-realized solutions.
 Rather they argue, it is a political problem, the solution of which will require "confronting the entrenched power of the wealthy."

-Another possible cause for this increase of incarceration since the 1970s could be the "war on drugs", which started around that time.
-More elected prosecutors were favored by voters for promising to take more harsh approaches than their opponents, such as locking up more people.
+Another possible cause for this increase in incarceration since the 1970s could be the "war on drugs", which started around that time.
+Voters favored more elected prosecutors for promising to take harsher approaches than their opponents, such as locking up more people.

 Our vast network of federal and state prisons, with some 2.3 million inmates, rivals the gulags of totalitarian states.